 Diabetic Dog Treat Recipes

-Making the treats yourself allows you to control the type and quality of ingredients used, plus it’s generally much less expensive to make treats than it is to buy them.
+Making the treats yourself allows you to control the type and quality of ingredients used, giving you full confidence in what your dog is eating.
+Plus, it’s generally much less expensive to make treats than it is to buy them.

 The foods listed in the Natural Treats category above are suitable to be used in recipes, and it’s usually super-simple to create tasty treats that your diabetic dog will enjoy.